Dmitry’s Take On Roof Shingles Weight

 The sealant test is essential in determining what are quality shingles vs. cheap ones that do more harm than good.

-Shingle manufacturers that don’t back up warranty claims and have had some class actions in their past are best to be avoided.
+Shingle manufacturers that don’t back up warranty claims and have had some class actions in their past are best to be avoided, they are scams.

-For a complete breakdown of some of the most popular shingles and how they stack up against one another in terms of the factors just listed, head over to our 2020 roofing shingles guide!
+For a complete breakdown of some of the most popular asphalt shingles and how they stack up against one another in terms of the factors just listed, head over to our asphalt roofing shingles guide.

 Frequently Asked Questions